learn-co-students/london-ds-100719/setting_up_ssh_key_from_cmd_line/permission.md

 and the repository exists.
 ```

-Getting this error suggests that you have not yet linked your local git with your GitHub account via [ssh].
+Getting this error suggests that you have not yet linked your local git with your GitHub account via [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
 This tutorial will show you how to fix this problem and explain what each command is doing.

 ## Checking Current Status